NureSemenenkoKostiantyn/paw-connect-app/mobile/README.md

 `lib/src/services/http_client.dart`.
 The client stores cookies with a `CookieJar` and uses a `CookieManager` interceptor so that the JWT cookie received during sign‑in is automatically included in subsequent API calls.
+If any request returns a **401 Unauthorized** response the app clears stored cookies, disconnects active WebSocket sessions and navigates back to the login screen.

 Swipe-based matchmaking is powered by the [`flutter_card_swiper`](https://pub.dev/packages/flutter_card_swiper) package.